mcminis1/mcminis1.github.io/docs/_posts/2023-05-08-llm-powered-fact-checker-walkthrough.markdown

     return filtered_map
 ```
-a few notes:
+A few notes:

 - I am choosing the top 4 documents for each query across all of the webpages I've scraped.
 I find that some of the web search results are not really relevant.

-- The queries are both the statements I'm trying to verify as well as the search terms I passed to google.
+- The queries are both the statements I'm trying to verify as well as the search terms I passed to Google.
 I find that using both gives me more information to work with.

-- If I were to revisit this I would probably keep the scores and try to do somethign clever with them to further reduce the number of paragraphs returned form the method.
+- If I were to revisit this, I would probably keep the scores and try to do something clever with them to further reduce the number of paragraphs returned from the method.

 ### Comparison of Methods

 In general, the LLM seemed better at identifying the right parts of information and extracting them.
 However, the cost was too high, both in terms of latency and price.
 Because it took so long to parse a single long page, I retrieved fewer results.
 This hurt my accuracy.

 The vector database approach worked pretty well and shaved a significant amount of latency off the total execution time.
-One must be careful for the choice of embedding model, but once that is sorted, it does well enough.
-As you can see from the two sections above, the vector db approach is actually much simpler.
+One must be careful about the choice of embedding model, but once that is sorted, it does well enough.
+As you can see from the two sections above, the vector database approach is much simpler.

 It's possible that the improved text extraction from the second approach would reduce the number of LLM calls in the first section.
 I didn't take the time to carefully check that.

-LLM based extraction is abstractive and not extractive.
-So I can't point to a specific line in the original text where the information came from.
-LLM + vector DB is extractive, so, if I wanted to, I could construct a deep link back to the article and highlight the line it came from.
-I think both have their plusses and minuses, but for a fact-checking application, I think it's better to use direct references to the source material.
+LLM-based extraction is abstractive and not extractive, so I can't point to a specific line in the original text where the information came from.
+LLM + vector database is extractive, so if I wanted to, I could construct a deep link back to the article and highlight the line it came from.
+Both have their advantages and disadvantages, but for a fact-checking application, direct references to the source material are preferred.

 ## GPT-3.5-turbo vs GPT-4

 I developed both versions of the app using GPT-3.5-turbo.
-The day I got to my current stopping point, I gat API access to GPT-4.
-So, I thought I would try it out as well.
-My initial reaction to using it as a drop in replacement was "Wow, this is slow!"
-I've done enough performance tuning to get the relatively fast GPT-3.5 version down to around 20 seconds to complete.
-Using GPT-4 instead feels like I'm giving all that work back without much to show for it.

-Without doing any additional prompt tuning, GPT-4 seemed to be about as accurate as GPT-3.5.
-In this case, I think it's because of the limitations of working with the in-context data.
-If I were to go full LLM end-to-end and use GPT-4, I would probably get better results, but the latency could easily reach into the minutes.
+I received API access to GPT-4 and tried it as a drop-in replacement but found it slow.
+GPT-4 seemed to be as accurate as GPT-3.5 without additional prompt tuning.
+However, the latency was much higher, making the performance improvements of GPT-3.5 more attractive.

 ## Deployment

-This time I deployed to google app engine.
-Using `gcloud app deploy` it was pretty much a breeze.
-There was a little bit of work that I had to do to get the custom DNS set up, and https working for both http and ws traffic, but wasn't too bad.
+I deployed the app to Google App Engine using `gcloud app deploy`, which was straightforward.
+Some work was needed to set up custom DNS and HTTPS for both HTTP and WebSocket traffic.

 Here's the app.yaml for the app deployment.
 ```yaml